RosettaCommons/documentation/development_documentation/tutorials/jd3_derived_jq/creating_the_job_dag.md

 ##initial_job_dag()

 To create the job DAG, we need to override `initial_job_dag()`, as shown below.
-This function is a wolf in sheep's clothing because it looks like a simple getter.
-It is the first method called by the job distributor after construction and handles almost all of the initialization for the job queen.
+This function is a wolf in sheep's clothing because it looks like a simple getter, yet it is the first method called by the job distributor after construction and handles almost all of the initialization for the job queen.

 The standard job queen is initialized when you call `determine_preliminary_job_list()` (which I recommend to be the very first line of `initial_job_dag()`).
 `determine_preliminary_job_list()` will call the virtual function `parse_job_definition_tags()`.